 Independent Expenditures in Excess of $200

-An individual who spends in excess of $200 to either support or oppose a candidate(s) to city council must file reports with the City Clerk following the timetable in the BRC 13-2-10 Independent Expenditures.
-This includes appropriate disclosure that includes the name of the person financing the election material as found in BRC 13-2-13 Election Materials and Advertising Supporting or Opposing Candidate to Contain Sponsor's Name.
+An individual who spends in excess of $200 to either support or oppose a candidate(s) to city council must file reports with the City Clerk following the timetable in BRC 13-2-10.
+This includes appropriate disclosure that includes the name of the person financing the election material as found in BRC 13-2-13.

-Any registered elector of the City of Boulder who believes there has been a violation of the Campaign Finance Reform Initiative may file a written complaint (on Form 13-4-2) and send it to the City Clerk's Office.
-The completed form must identify the perceived violation of the Boulder Revised Code (B.R.C.).
+Any registered elector of the City of Boulder who believes there has been a violation of the Campaign Finance Reform Initiative may file a written complaint with this form and send it to the City Clerk's Office.
+The completed form must identify the perceived violation of the Boulder Revised Code (BRC).
 The City Clerk's Office will respond to the person filing the complaint within 10 days.